sweco-sejuva/sejuva_FME_vm/README.md

 Be aware that you'll probably have to request an Instance Limit increase for the EC2 instances.
 The default limit is 20 machines.
 At Safe Software, we have a limit of 500.

+Also be aware that the default VPC limit is 5.
+If you currently have 5 VPCs in your desired region, you will have to request an increase in the VPC limit.

 ![EC2 Service Increase](/images/EC2Limits.png)

 ## Overview